Subscribe

 This does not mean the floor and ceiling are the same.

-If I had to run a difficult production migration, review a subtle codebase change, or hand off a long research task where mistakes are expensive, I would still start with the ceiling.
-GPT-5.5 Pro and Claude Opus 4.7 should be more reliable on the hardest work.
-They will usually have better product scaffolding, safer defaults, stronger tool integration, and more consistent performance.
+If I had to run a difficult production migration, review a subtle codebase change, or hand off a long research task where mistakes are expensive, I would still start with the measured ceiling.
+GPT-5.6 Sol now leads the measured coding and agentic tracks, while Claude Fable 5 keeps the general-intelligence lead.
+Terra, Luna, and Grok 4.5 deepen the measured closed-model cohort.
+Muse Spark 1.1 and Sakana Fugu Ultra belong on the same watchlist, though I would treat their current vendor-reported results as unmeasured until comparable independent scores land.
+These systems will usually have better product scaffolding, safer defaults, stronger tool integration, and more consistent performance.

 The gap still exists.